 - mixture of horseradish vinegar used to treat seborrhea (dandruff)

 Food as Medicine — Well, Of Course!

-Over and over Hippocrates was correct!
-When we look at all the powerful compounds, enzymes, nutrients and minerals in food such as horseradish, and find they really can improve our health for the better, we realize quickly that food can absolutely be our medicine, just as medicine can be our food.
+Over and over, we find that Hippocrates was correct!
+When we look at all the powerful compounds, enzymes, nutrients, and minerals in food, such as horseradish, and find they really can improve our health for the better, we quickly realize that food can absolutely be our medicine, just as medicine can be our food.